ANNarchy/ANNarchy/docs/manual/Connector.rst

 connect_fixed_probability
 -------------------------------

-For each postsynaptic neuron, there is a fixed probability that it forms a connection with a neuron of the presynaptic population.
+For each post-synaptic neuron, there is a fixed probability that it forms a connection with a neuron of the pre-synaptic population.
 It is basically a **all_to_all** projection, except some synapses are not created, making the projection sparser:

 .. code-block:: python